Get E-Book

 peer ACKs 2896

-TCP sends more rangesThose byte ranges are illustrative.
+Those ranges are only illustrative.
 Actual segment sizes depend on MSS, offload, path behavior, and platform settings.
-The visible Node fact remains smaller: your one write entered the socket path.
-TCP may emit many segments, receive many ACKs, retransmit some ranges, and only later free send-buffer space.
+The Node-level fact is smaller - your write entered the socket path.
+TCP may send many segments, receive many ACKs, retransmit some ranges, and free send-buffer space later.

-The peer reads a byte stream:
+The peer reads a stream of bytes -

 peer kernel receives ranges